emdobrin/reactor-user-docs/extension-reference/mobile/build-your-own-extension/events/identity/events-dispatched-by-the-identity-service.md

 ## Configuration Content Request

-The Identity Extension dispatches a new Configuration Content Request event when a privacy change is detected.
+The Identity Extension dispatches a new Configuration Content Request event when a privacy change is detected in the response received from the Experience Cloud ID Service.
 This event will be handled by the Core extension and the new privacy status will be broadcasted to other extensions.

 For more details about this event see [SDK Core - Configuration Content Request](../sdk-core/events-handled-by-sdk-core.md#configuration-request-content)